AddictedCS/soundfingerprinting/README.md

 ```
 Registering matches is now possible with <code>EmyModelService</code>.
 The results will be displayed in the **Emy** dashboard.

+Similarly, [SoundFingerprinting.Emy][emy-nuget] provides `FFmpegAudioService`, which supports a wide variety of formats for both audio and video fingerprinting.
+More details about `FFmpegAudioService` can be found below.

 <img src="https://i.imgur.com/lhqUY74.png" width="800">

 If you plan to use **Emy** storage in a commercial project please contact sergiu@emysound.com for details.
 Enterprise version is ~12.5x faster when number of tracks exceeds ~10K, supports clustering, replication and much more.
 By using **Emy** you will also support core SoundFingerprinting library and its ongoing development.